-Our websites are not intended for children under 13 years of age.
-No one under age 13 may provide any personal information to us through our websites.
+Our websites and applications are not intended for children under 13 years of age.
+No one under age 13 may provide any personal information to us through our websites and applications.
 We do not knowingly collect personal information from children under 13.
-If you are under 13, do not use or provide any information on our websites.
+If you are under 13, do not use or provide any information on our websites and applications.
 If we learn we have collected or received personal information from a child under 13 we will delete that information.

 Information Covered by this Policy

 This Policy applies to any personally identifiable information about you (“Personal Information”) that you may provide to Acurian when: